muji-4ok/bytes2line/README.md

 (provided you have the ELF files with debug info)

 Works with single files or with directories.
-Default is to search for `.debug` files, as I made with for EDK2
+Default is to search for `.debug` files, as I made this to work with EDK2

 ## Requirements